jfleissner/dbus-kaco_blueplanet/README.md

 Then you are not able to connect to your Inverter via Modbus.
 This can be a misconfiguration or another client is already connected.
 The inverter will accept only one concurrent client connected, if you need more than one client connection you may use a modbus proxy like https://pypi.org/project/modbus-proxy/

+Espressif based loggers used on newer Kaco inverters need to be set to "Modbus TCP - Mode".
+This can be done using the Kaco installation tool on your mobile.

 #### Restart the script